Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
 A program consists of a sequential set of instructions that are executed one after the other, with each instruction operating on a distinct piece of data.
 As our programs grow in size and complexity, it becomes increasingly challenging to effectively monitor and manage these datasets solely using conventional variables, objects, and structs.
-Opting to use these types of solutions can rapidly lead to unmanageable situations.
+Opting to utilize such solutions can quickly lead to unmanageable situations.
 This is because these storages are not engineered to handle extensive data loads; their design centers around managing and representing singular units of information or entities.
 Let's demonstrate this concept with a simple example.
 Imagine you have a classroom full of students, and you intend to store information about every student, including their name, age, and SIN number.
 If you decide to employ distinct variables for each student, the code will be similar to the following:
 </p>